 "Which Mama's Milk product is right for me and do they really work?"

 So let's break it down.

-They all contain herbs with galactagogue properties i.e. herbs that stimulate the production and/or flow of breastmilk.
+They both contain herbs with galactagogue properties i.e. herbs that stimulate the production and/or flow of breastmilk.

 They also all have herbs within them with digestive calming properties (for baby via the breastmilk).